mcnc-clovett/ntopng/README.md

 # ntopng

-This docker container is meant to have the latest ntopng version running on Centos.
+This docker container should havethe latest ntopng version running on Ubuntu 20.04 LTS.